JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Prefer not to say

 15. When did you first start using Julia?
-ENTER YEAR (2009-2022)enter year from 2023 to 2009
+ENTER YEAR (2009-2023)

 16. What percentage of the programming you do is in Julia?